-For those on the hunt for more advanced training insights, picking up a dedicated heart rate monitor can help provide you with the answers you crave.
+On the hunt for more advanced training insights?
+Picking up a dedicated heart rate monitor can help provide you with that extra hit of data you crave.

 Wahoo Tickr X

 We're big fans of the Tickr X, thanks in large part to its ability to store 16 hours of workout data without being tethered to your iPhone.